ishtiakahmed91/StructuredLocalization/README.md

 ### Steps:
 1. In LocalizedString enum, add Generic action, label, alerts etc. (LocalizedString.swift)
 2. Add screen wise localization in LocalizedString extension.
 (LocalizedStringExtension.swift)
-3. Add lolization strings in Localizable.strings file.
-Proper naming convension should be maintained.
+3. Add the localization strings in Localizable.strings file.
+Use proper naming conventions and structure the keys according to the screen name.
-4. Use loctalization in the controller using this managable syntax - LocalizedString.DemoScreen.title, LocalizedString.DemoScreen.Label.name...
+4. Use localization in the controller using the easy and flexible syntax - For example LocalizedString.DemoScreen.title, LocalizedString.DemoScreen.Label.name.
 (ViewController.swift)